Services producer price index overview

 The services producer price index is a business cycle indicator which provides information on the development of prices for numerous service industries.
 This information is used for the analysis of inflation and its sources, but also for the deflation of value measures in the service sector.

 This article presents services producer prices for all uses (B2All indicators), i.e. services consumed by private consumers, by business consumers and others.
 However, the bulk of the service industries covered by the indicator are those which are, as a matter of fact, mainly demanded by businesses (B2B indicator, including also transaction with the Government/State, i.e. B2G), they include for example freight transport, legal and accounting services, advertising and market research (see below).

 Figure 1 presents aggregated services producer prices for the EU-28 and the Euro area.
-The indicators combine all service areas for which services producer prices are collected under the short-term statistics Regulation 1165/98, i.e. road, water and air transport, storage and cargo handling, telecommunication services, legal and accounting services, management consulting, advertising and market research, employment, security and cleaning services.
+The indicators combine all service areas for which services producer prices are collected under the short-term statistics Regulation (EC) No 1165/98, i.e. road, water and air transport, storage and cargo handling, telecommunication services, legal and accounting services, management consulting, advertising and market research, employment, security and cleaning services.
 Between their introduction in 2006 and mid-2008 aggregated services producer prices showed a relatively steady increase.
-During the economic and financial crisis prices fell for a number of quarters.
-Since mid-2009 prices have been more or less steadily increased and the price aggregate for the Euro area already surpassed the pre-crisis high at the end of 2014.
+During the economic and financial crisis prices fell between mid-2008 and mid-2009.
+Since the third quarter of 2009 prices have been more or less steadily increased and the price aggregate for the Euro area already surpassed the pre-crisis high at the end of 2014.
 In the beginning of 2016 prices dropped again but afterwards recovered quickly.
 Today the overall level of service producer prices in the European Union and the Euro area is around 2 percentage points higher then during the pre-crisis peak.